 Bitcoin clients are the base level of technology for conducting Bitcoin transactions, and they store the keys needed to conduct a Bitcoin transaction.
-They come in multiple flavours, and are customised to fit different niches, the most popular of which include;
+They come with multiple features and are customised to fit different niches.
+The most popular Bitcoin clients include:

-- The Bitcoin-QT Client is the original software written by Satoshi Nakamoto, the project’s founder.
+- The Bitcoin-QT Client is the original software written by Satoshi Nakamoto, the suspected project’s founder.
 If you aren’t sure which program to pick, this is a good bet.
-It is suited for enthusiasts, merchants, miners, developers and people who want to help support the project.
+It is suited for enthusiasts, merchants, miners, developers and people who want to help support Bitcoin.

-- The MultiBit Client fast and easy to use, even for those with no technical knowledge.
+- The MultiBit Client is fast and easy to use, regardless of technical expertise.
 It is also able to import Blockchain.info’s wallet backups (Multibit version 5.17 and earlier), making it a versatile tool for all users.

-- The Electrum Client focuses at speed, with low resource usage, and simplified Bitcoin usage.
-Startup times are instant because it operates in conjunction with high-performance servers that handle the most complicated parts of the Bitcoin system.
+- The Electrum Client focuses on speed, with low resource usage and simplified Bitcoin usage.
+Start-up times are instant because it operates in conjunction with high-performance servers that handle the most complicated parts of the Bitcoin system.